-2. The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate or misleading or otherwise in violation of the student's privacy rights under FERPA.
+- 2. The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate or misleading or otherwise in violation of the student's privacy rights under FERPA.
 A parent/guardian or eligible student may ask HTH to amend a record that they believe is inaccurate or misleading.
 They should write to the School Director and clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If HTH decides not to amend the record as requested by the parent/guardian or eligible student, HTH will notify the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing.

-3. The right to consent in writing to disclosures of personally identifiable information contained in the student's education records, except to the extent FERPA authorizes disclosure without consent.
+If HTH decides not to amend the record as requested by the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing. - 3.
+The right to consent in writing to disclosures of personally identifiable information contained in the student's education records, except to the extent FERPA authorizes disclosure without consent.